kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

     # Create new file named "arch.conf"
     nano /boot/loader/entries/arch.conf

 Edit bootloader configuration like it is shown below.
-Ommit the line with "intel-ucode", if you don't have an Intel CPU):
+Ommit the line with "intel-ucode", if you don't have an Intel CPU.

     title Andrej
     linux /vmlinuz-linux